Monday 13 June 2016

 The final push

-Having spent more time than intended in Picher, OK, I linked up with the I-35 and headed for Des Moines, Iowa then onto Illinois, Michigan and back home.
+After spending more time than planned in Picher, OK, I linked up with I-35 and set out for Des Moines, Iowa, then on to Illinois, Michigan, and finally back home.

 Iowa farm field with approaching storm